Reset Mode – Existential Re-Evaluation¶

 - Into Setup Mode, when a new or radically redesigned cooperation is justified.

-- Into no cooperation, when the best option is to stop working together in this domain.
+- Into No Cooperation (Dissolution), when the best option is to stop working together.

 Summary¶